hashbite/consent-manager/packages/docs/docs/getting-started.md

 );
 ```

-## Wrapping components that need users concent for proper functionallity
+## Integrations that need users concent for proper functionallity

 Lets take this very simple component as example, it renders a YouTube video.